 Neo-prohibitionism seeks to stigmatize alcohol and marginalize those who drink it.
 It also seeks to “denormalize” alcohol and reduce its availability.

 Neo-Prohibitionists tend to place primary responsibility for alcohol abuse on government.
 Not on the drinker.
 The belief is that government is causing people to abuse alcohol.
 It does so by permitting such things as ads for drinking, the social acceptability of drinking, and the availability of alcohol itself.

 Reducing the availability of alcohol is central to neo-prohibitionism.
 Joseph Califano of the neo-prohibitionist Center on Addiction and Substance Abuse summarized that belief.
 He said “The mother of abuse is availability.”
 Hence, anything that makes it harder to buy alcohol is seen as good.

 To reduce availability, neo-prohibitionists call for many things.

-- Increasing the taxes on all alcohol beverages.
+- Increasing the taxes on alcohol.

 - Limiting or reducing the number of sales outlets.

 - Limiting the alcohol content (proof) of drinks.